 Faculty design models to evaluate healthcare interventions, screening strategies, and policy alternatives.
 Their work supports decision-making through simulation, comparative effectiveness, and equity assessment, translating real-world data into evidence for national health guidelines and system planning.

-Microscope and droplet glyph created with Biorender and Chatgpt
+Wearable device glyph created with Biorender

 Stat Analysis Icon Created with Biorender